z411/trackma/docs/gettingstarted.rst

 Generic install
 ---------------

-Installation is done by getting the dependencies, cloning the Trackma repository, navigating to the directory and running (as root) ``python setup.py install``.
+Installation is done by getting the dependencies, cloning the Trackma repository, navigating to the directory and running (as root) ``python3 setup.py install``.
 Then you can run the interface you like by using its respective command ``trackma-qt``, ``trackma-gtk``, ``trackma-curses`` or ``trackma``.

 For example, installing Trackma with its GTK interface on Debian-based systems like Ubuntu can be done by entering the following commands:

 .. code-block:: bash

-    sudo apt-get install git python python-gtk3 python-imaging git clone https://github.com/z411/trackma.git
+    sudo apt-get install git python3 python3-gi python3-pil
+    git clone https://github.com/z411/trackma.git
     cd trackma
     sudo python3 setup.py install